"Why Tango in Paris, when you can Foxtrot in Kowloon?"

 Picture

-Sergeant Mike and his team shake down everyone they can find.
-All the while keeping their interfering and guileless commander at bay.
-The nuance of relationships between ranks, colleagues and police units are well crafted.
+Sergeant Mike and his team shake down everyone they can find while keeping their interfering and guileless commander at bay.
+The nuance of relationships between ranks, colleagues, and police units is well crafted.
 Again, I was nodding along in agreement.

 Next Page